andrewparmet/squash-lambdas/README.md

 ## Comments

-Parsing email is a bit of a pain, as is daylight savings time.
+Parsing email is a bit of a pain, as is daylight saving time.